whatsup/whatsup/README.md

 ![](https://hsto.org/webt/6x/kh/o6/6xkho6gu0j-hiqzk9objvttdt5k.jpeg)

-Only the `ProfileId` faction can affect the `Manager`.
+Only the `ProfileId` fraction can affect the `Manager`.
 As soon as it changes, `Manager` will start a rebuild cycle, in which it will create a new `Editor` fractal and delegate further work to it again.

 Without the delegation mechanism, we would have to manually determine what has changed - the `ProfileId` fraction or something else deep in the fractal, because we do not need to create a new `Editor` if the id of the edited profile has not changed.
 Such code would look rather verbose and not very pretty.